healthonnet/hon-lucene-synonyms/README.md

 the parser in the first place.

 Also, you must either define ```qf``` in the query parameters or ```defaultSearchField``` in ```solr/conf/schema.xml```, so that the parser knows which fields to use during synonym expansion.

+If you enable debugging (with ```debugQuery=on```), the plugin will output helpful information about how synonyms are being expanded.

 Query parameters
 ------------